-This guide provides a short summary of the initial subcommittee markup for the Fiscal Year 2021 Defense Appropriations Act.
+This guide provides a short summary of the Consolidated Appropriations Act, 2021, or "Omnibus bill" with a focus on Defense related appropriations.
 To obtain a complete understanding of any particular provision, users are encouraged to review the actual legislative language.
 Bill text and report language can be found on the LL website: www.nationalguard.mil/ll.